NashTech-Labs/spring-grpc-demo/README.md

 mvn spring-boot:run
 ```

-### 4. Test gRPC-Enabled REST Endpoints
+### 5. Test gRPC-Enabled REST Endpoints
-Since the `TeamService` internally communicates with `PlayerService` via gRPC, testing the REST endpoint of `TeamService` will also validate the gRPC interaction.
+1. Create a team and its players using the TeamService and PlayerService.
+You can use tools like Postman or run cURL commands to make the necessary API calls.
+2. Once the team and players have been created, invoke the TeamService endpoint to retrieve the team details.
+This endpoint will also fetch and include the associated players, demonstrating the gRPC-enabled communication between services.

 #### Fetch Players of a Team
 ```sh